commonsguy/cwac-netsecurity/README.markdown

 ## Installation

-The artifacts for this library are distributed via the CWAC repository, so you will need to configure that in your module's `build.gradle` file:
+The artifact for this library is distributed via the CWAC repository, so you will need to configure that in your module's `build.gradle` file, along with your `compile` statement:

 ```groovy
 repositories {